 Welcome to beautiful Samoa, where a proud Polynesian culture and nature at its absolute best are guaranteed to make this a memorable holiday.
 I spent nearly a month in Samoa while backpacking across the South Pacific Islands.
 Here’s a 10 days in Samoa sample itinerary that combines the best of its main islands, Upolu and Savaii.

 Before we begin, having a car will be crucial to see everything that’s mentioned in this sample itinerary within the allotted time.
-Days 2-3 and 8-9 absolutely require a car, or else you’ll need to sample a few points by hitchhiking, cycling or using the bus (an experience in its own right).
+However, if you cannot rent a car for the entire stay, do so only for days 2-3 and 8-9 as they absolutely require a car, or else you’ll need to sample a few points by hitchhiking, cycling or using the bus (an experience in its own right).
 Also note the entrance fees at almost every stop, a normal occurrence in Samoa as most land is historically owned by villages.
 Lastly, if you’re staying at beach fale accommodations, breakfast and dinner are almost always included in the price.

 10 Days In Samoa Itinerary Map

 All places mentioned in this itinerary can be found on this companion map.
 Click on the image to open in Google Maps:

 The centrally located Talofa Inn feels like your home away from home.
 This bed and breakfast offers clean (and air-conditioned rooms), a tropical breakfast, and always a warm smile from your hosts.